 Mr. Hamroff also serves as an adjunct professor of law at Hofstra University School of Law where he has been teaching Secured Transactions: UCC Article 9 and related matters for the past 10 years.

 In May 2016, Mr. Hamroff delivered the commencement address to Hofstra Law School and received the degree, Doctor of Laws, honoris causa.

 Mr. Hamroff is admitted to practice in New York.

 Mr. Hamroff is a member of the New York State Bar Association, the Equipment Leasing & Finance Association and GGI – Worldwide Alliance of Independent Law Firms.

-For the term 2016-2018 he was elected to the Board of the Founders Affiliate- American Heart Association – the regional board governing 18 local boards throughout the northeast.
+For the term 2016-2018 he was elected to the Northeast Regional Board of the Founders Affiliate- American Heart Association – the regional board governing 18 local boards.

 2016 Leadership Excellence Award for Corporate Citizenship Long Island Business News

 2015 ALM Top-Rated LI Lawyer Annual Legal Leaders Guide

 2009-50 Around 50 Award Long Island Business News

 2006-Equipment Leasing & Finance Association (ELFA) Distinguished Service Award